 Chiropractic Care for Whiplash Injuries

 As with any acute injury, early and proper evaluation and treatment are key to a good recovery.
 We will do a thorough history and examination to rule out “yellow and red flag” problems like fractures, excess instability that may indicate badly torn muscles or ligaments, or serious nerve damage.
 Usually, these kinds of severe problems will be evident soon after an injury.
+X-rays and MRIs are not usually necessary or indicated if there are no signs of nerve damage on examination.

 How We Can Help